piscu1/ctf-writeups/tryhackme/red/creative/creative.md

 ![devcrud](./screenshots/recon3.png)

-This page when you enter it presents you a lot of articles about Node.js and especially some about the vulnerabilities that can be found in those types of apps, **this could be a huge hint for us**.
+This page when you enter it presents you a lot of articles about Node.js and especially some about the vulnerabilities that can be found in those types of apps, **this could be a huge hint for us.**

 ![articles](./screenshots/recon4.png)